 We can see that there are some packages in the list but there is no string in the line like tmux.
 Searching is done in the package details too where we look next.
-We can search as term which is like google free text search.
-We get more results .
+We can search a term that is like google free-text search.
+We get more results.

 $ apt-cache search tmu

-We may want to get package details information about installed-size, architecture, dependencies, version, file name, description,mainainer, etc.
+We may want to get package details information about installed-size, architecture, dependencies, version, file name, description, maintainer, etc.

 $ apt-cache show tmux

-Installing packages is easy as other operations wejujst provide our package name to the apt-get install command like below.
+Installing packages is easy as other operations we just provide our package name to the apt-get install command like below.

 $ sudo apt-get install tmux

 We can provide -y option to prevent question and directly install package.
-The prosition of the -y option is not important.
+The position of the -y option is not important.

 $ sudo apt-get install tmux -y